soustern/university/PIM_2 (copy)/README.md

 TODO: functions_admin.c -> signup_employee
 Create a function to check if a employee name the user gives already exists in database

+TODO: functions_admin.c -> signup_employee
+Create a function to check if given admission date conforms to specifications